marmelab/react-admin/docs/Architecture.md

 };
 ```

-`useGetList` does a lot more than a simple `fetch`: it manages user credentials, triggers the loading indicator, controls the loading state, handles errors, caches the result for later use, controls the shape of the data, etc.
+By using `useGetList`, you gain various benefits beyond a simple `fetch`: it handles user credentials, triggers loading indicators, manages loading states, handles errors, caches results for future use, and controls the data shape, among other things.

-Whenever you need to communicate with a server, you will use the providers.
-As they are specialized in their domain and tightly integrated with react-admin, they will save you a lot of time.
+Whenever you need to communicate with a server, you will use these providers.
+Since they are specialized for their respective domains and tightly integrated with react-admin, they will save you a significant amount of time and effort.

 ## Smart Components

-React-admin was built to avoid rewriting the same code and over again, because most web applications follow the same concepts.
-It has done this through a library of React components ([more than 150 components to date](./Reference.md#components)).
-Most of these are **smart components** that not only render HTML but also fetch data, encapsulate state, and interact with the rest of the application.
+React-admin was built to avoid rewriting the same code and over again, because most web applications use the same basic building blocks.
+It provides a library of React components ([more than 150 components to date](./Reference.md#components)).
+Most of these are **smart components** as they not only handle rendering HTML but also take care of data fetching, state management, and interaction within the application.

 <a href="./img/components.webp"><img class="no-shadow" src="./img/components.webp" alt="Smart components" /></a>

-React-admin isn't a UI Kit like Material UI or Bootstrap.
-It's a framework that goes beyond presentation to provide building blocks for data-driven applications.
-It is built on top of Material UI, but you don't need to know Material UI to start using react-admin.
+It's important to note that react-admin is not merely a UI Kit like Material UI or Bootstrap.
+It goes beyond presentation to offer building blocks specifically tailored for data-driven applications.
+While it is built on top of Material UI, you don't need to be familiar with Material UI to use react-admin effectively.

-For instance, to write a custom menu for your application, you will use the `<Menu>` component:
+For example, to create a custom menu for your application, you can utilize the `<Menu>` component:

 ```jsx
 // in src/MyMenu.js